Organic Farmer Training Program

 "The skills I've gained created a strong base while starting my own farm business.
 The experience really solidified my desire to take on farming as my life's work." ~Carolyn Leadley '08, Owner & Manager of Rising Pheasant Farm in Detroit, MI.
 To read more student testimonials, click here.

 Merit and need-based scholarships are made possible by funds raised at our annual Hoophouse Gala, sponsored by MSU Residential and Hospitality Services.
-These scholarships exists to assist participants of limited financial means who exhibit evidence of strong achievement in their work and/or studies as well as excellent potential for success in organic farming.
+Scholarships are awarded based on financial need and merit (farm experience and potential for success in organic farming or farm education.
 We are proud and excited to be able to offer these scholarships in order to decrease barriers to training for new and beginning farmers.

 Click here to access our scholarship application.